joshfinnie/joshfinnie.com/src/collections/blog/full-stack-rust-part-4.md

 A few things to keep in mind if you want to take this further:

-- **Hashing** — we are comparing the API key as a plain string.
+- **Hashing**: we are comparing the API key as a plain string.
 In production, you might want to hash stored keys and compare hashes.
-- **Multiple keys** — right now we support a single key.
+- **Multiple keys**: right now we support a single key.
 You could store multiple keys in the database and look them up per request.
-- **Rate limiting** — Tower has a [RateLimit](https://docs.rs/tower/latest/tower/limit/rate/struct.RateLimit.html) layer that would be easy to add alongside our auth middleware.
+- **Rate limiting**: Tower has a [RateLimit](https://docs.rs/tower/latest/tower/limit/rate/struct.RateLimit.html) layer that would be easy to add alongside our auth middleware.

 In the next part we will build a frontend for our URL shortener using [Yew.rs](https://yew.rs/), Rust's component-based framework that compiles to WebAssembly.
 Stay tuned!